derek-zhou/html_writer/README.md

 ```
 Can you guess what it will do?

+Please also keep in mind that nothing is escaped by default.
+You'll have to esacape the problematic
+string your self by calling `escape/1`.

 ## Usage without Phoenix

 The library has no dependancy on Phoenix, you can use it in your standalone app to print html files.
 Just import the library so all html functions came into your scope: